garywill/multiBootUDisk/README.md

 Above should be done before you put other unrelated files (your photo, music etc. for general storage) into udisk, to make sure the files is physically continous and not far away from MBR.

 `grub4dos/menu.lst` is the key to success.
+It tells you where to put your files.
 Read it and modify it according to your need.